danyfedorov/rnbw/examples/README.md

 **script-0.rnbw**

-The simplest example is just a list the color numbers.
+The simplest example is just a list of color numbers.

 ```
 --width  2